natethegreat1989/100-days-of-code/log.md

 Getting a bit tedious to keep doing tutorials, though I'm learning different ways of doing the same thing - setting up a django project.
 Need to work towards more self created building.
 How much of coding is "building it yourself" vs using someone else's frameworks, etc.

+### Day 16: Oct 31, Thursday

+**Today's Progress**:
+Refactoring the django backend to the bootstrap frontend.
+Created some models.
+Talked product & design, networked @ Venture Cafe.

+**Thoughts**
+Strong network at Venture Cafe.
+Need to develop a method and process for quickly remembering all the refactoring that needs to happen between html, urls, and creating models.
+Need more hours on the keys.